to the brain

 right side of the

-brain controls the left side of the body.
+cause lack of awareness and neglect of the left side of the body.
 Stroke to the

 right side of